jugeekuz/befunge93-interpreter/README.md

 # befunge93-interpreter
-This is an interpreter for befunge-93 written in C using an array of labels
+This is an interpreter for befunge-93 written in C